samwyma/reformation/README.md

 `reform` loops over and executes all 'mods' defined in the `./mods` folder.

-'Mods' are concepts (that may require dependencies, in our case `gopass` and `awscli`) used for modifying your system.
+'Mods' are concepts (that may require dependencies, for example `gopass` and `awscli`) used for modifying your system.
 Ie aliases, configs, users etc...

 ## Known Issues